RockefellerArchiveCenter/aurora/README.md

 ## Transferring digital records

 Aurora scans subdirectories at the location specified by the `TRANSFER_UPLOADS_ROOT` setting.
-It expects each organization to have its own directory, containing three subdirectories: `uploads`, `processing` and ``.
+It expects each organization to have its own directory, containing three subdirectories: `uploads`, `processing` and `logs`.
 Any new files or directories in the `uploads` subdirectory are submitted Aurora's queue for processing.

-At a high level, transfers are processed as as follows:
+At a high level, transfers are processed as follows:
 - Transfers are checked to ensure they have a valid filename, in other words that the top-level directory (for unserialized bags) or filename (for serialized bags) does not contain illegal characters.
-- Transfers are checked for viruses
+- Transfers are checked for viruses.
-- Transfers are checked to ensure they have only one top-level directory
+- Transfers are checked to ensure they have only one top-level directory.
 - Size of transfers is checked to ensure it doesn't exceed `TRANSFER_FILESIZE_MAX`.
-- Transfers are validated against the BagIt specification using `bagit-python`
+- Transfers are validated against the BagIt specification using `bagit-python`.
 - Transfers are validated against the BagIt Profile specified in their `bag-info.txt` file using `bagit-profiles-validator`.
 - Relevant PREMIS rights statements are assigned to transfers (see Organization Management section for details).